Lending a ‘Hand’: Using Lenses to Narrow Essay Focus

 Once students are familiar with lenses, it's time to take them a step further by breaking those lenses down into the stakeholders who possess a point of view exclusive to that lens.

-For instance, if student is exploring the research topic of Standardized Testing and is looking at it from a political lens, then he/she may want to look at the various, political ‘stakeholders’ who have a ‘stake’ in the standardized-testing matter.
+For instance, if a student is exploring the research topic of Standardized Testing and is looking at it from a political lens, then he/she may want to look at the various, political ‘stakeholders' who have a ‘stake' in the standardized-testing matter.
 This might include researching the perspective of figures like state governors; the Department of Education; Supreme Court officials; etc. etc.